Skip to content

 2. Step 2

-With the pumpkin, scoop the seeds and pulp out of the cavity and rub with oil and place in a pan, on high heat cooking all sides until browned.
-Take out.
+Use a spoon to scoop the seeds and pulp out of the pumpkin, then rub the pumpkin with oil and place it in a frying pan on high heat.
+Rotate the pumpkin occasionally, frying until all sides are browned.
+Remove from heat.

 3. Step 3